leoarun23/pingidentity-devops-getting-started/20-kubernetes/08-vault/README.md

 Add the pingfederate.hcl, pingaccess.hcl, and pingcentral.hcl policies to ensure the apps/products only have access to their secrets and keys.

 There are 3 methods to add the policies to your Vault.
+Be sure to update the <namespace> and <env> tags in your policy files with the appropiate values.
+The recommended values for <namespace> is your k8s namespace and <env> : dev, staging, prod, etc

+Example:
+  <namespace> : ping-cloud-eks-bob
+  <env> : dev

 CLI: Note, you will need to attach to a vault pod.